 2020 has seen huge shifts in many industries.
 Interior designers have had to adapt to new ways of working, with many now offering remote services to supplement a lack of in-personal consultations.

-But what does the future of interior design look like?
+But what does the future of interior design industry look like?

-I asked a few designer friends to give their views on how the industry, trends and ways of working may continue to change over the next five years.
+I asked a few interior designers to give their views on how the industry, trends and ways of working may continue to change over the next five years.

 Let’s look at their thoughts…

-"People are appreciating their space more now and will make better use of their space"
+“People are appreciating their interior spaces more now and will make better use of their space”